ucsecurityteam/openapi-rpc-node/README.md

 ```

 #### ```package.json```
-Configure your package json with below information, as openapi-rpc will pick details from package.json.
+Configure your package json with the below information, as openapi-rpc will pick details from package.json.

   ```Javascript
   "name": "<service-id>",